 - Heat grill to medium, about 300-degrees F.

-- Place chicken side up on the grill.
+- Place chicken skin side up on the grill.
 Cooked covered for 15 minutes.
 Flip chicken and continue cooking another 15 minutes or until internal temperature reaches at least 165-degrees F. Reduce grill temperature to medium-low heat.
 Generously brush chicken pieces with Korean Barbecue Sauce.
 Cook covered for around 2 minutes.
 Flip chicken and brush on more sauce.
 Close lid and cook another 2-3 minutes.
 If desired, additional sauce may be added while the chicken is cooling.

 For the Korean BBQ Sauce:

 - Combine soy sauce, light brown sugar, 1 cup water, soju or sake, gochujang, honey, rice wine vinegar, garlic, ginger, scallions, grated pear, black pepper, and chili powder (or crushed red pepper flakes) in a large stainless stockpot or canning pot.
 Stir well and bring to a boil.
 Boil for 5 minutes, stirring frequently.

 - In a small bowl, whisk together the canning starch and ¼ cup water until combined well.
 Gradually whisk the starch/water mixture into the barbecue sauce.
 Bring sauce back to a boil and boil for 1 minute or until thickened.

 - Ladle sauce into sterilized pint or 24-ounce (475 ml) jars, leaving ½-inch (13 mm) headspace at the top of each jar.
 Dampen a paper towel with vinegar and use to clean the tops of the jars.
 Place lids onto the jars and turn to fingertip tightness.